thenexthub/Codira/docs/FailableInitializers.md

-In order to fail out of the constructor without leaking memory, we have to destroy the initialized stored properties only without calling any Swift deinit methods, then deallocate the object itself.
+In order to fail out of the constructor without leaking memory, we have to destroy the initialized stored properties only without calling any Codira deinit methods, then deallocate the object itself.

 There is a further complication once we take Objective-C interoperability into account.
 Objective-C classes can override `-alloc`,